 They contain a tea house where the ceremony is held and a stone basin where guests can purify themselves before participating in it.
 The path with stepping stones is a common sight, which leads the guests to the tea house.

-The Tea Garden has a very intimate atmosphere and is meant to provide a meditational moment for the guests.
+The Tea Garden has a very intimate atmosphere and is meant to provide a moment of meditation for the guests.

-After the long time of warring states, people began to enjoy the peace during the Edo period (1603-1868).
+After the long time of warring states, people began to enjoy a sense of peace during the Edo period (1603-1868).
 Many feudal lords competed for their prominent gardens.
 Most of them are large enough to include a tea house, bridges, and gazebos.

 We can say this is the grand sum of the traditional Japanese gardens.
 It adopted various elements of gardens in the past.